ELE495-2425Summer/capstoneproject-malloc-grup-2/README.md

  * Raspberry pi model 3B+ , L298N DC motor Driver, 2 DC Motors, 2 Tires and a Ball caster,  Wireless Speaker and microphone, HC-05 Ultrasonic distance sensor, 2s2p(2 series 2 parallel) lithium-ion batteries, 2 LED indicators (optional), 5V USB output SMPS PCB, MPU6050 Gyroscope Sensor
 ### - Operating System and packages
 Raspberry Pi OS 64-bit
+#### API Services :
-Google Cloud Text-to-Speech,Speech-to-Text
+- Google Cloud Text-to-Speech,Speech-to-Text
-OpenAI ChatGPT GPT 4.0 API
+- OpenAI ChatGPT GPT 4.0 API
-Picovoice Eagle Speaker Recognition
+- Picovoice Eagle Speaker Recognition

 ### - Applications
 - Speech Recognition: The device will check for the users authentication from its enrolled profiles of the project participants' voices.
 If it cannot correlate between the users voice and the profiles', the application will not proceed.